Noah-Huppert/py-i2c-register/README.md

 ```

 # Development
 The code for I2C Register is located in the `py_i2c_register` directory.
-Feel free to contribute by opening a pull
+Feel free to contribute by opening a pull request.
-request.
 I try to test and document as much as I can.

-Supported Python Versions: 2.7, 3.6
+The code was written when Python 3.6 was recent (and Python 2.7 was supported and not deprecated).

 ## Running Tests
 To run tests a couple python packages are required.
 To install them you can run the `test-install` Make target:

 ```bash
 make test-install
 ```

 You can then run test by executing the `test` Make target:

 ```bash
 make test
 ```